Updated Mask Guidance as of February 28, 2022

 - Students will be required to wash their hands with soap and water or use hand sanitizer before and after eating.
 Time will be provided for handwashing and sanitizer will be readily available for student use.

-- Mealtime will be monitored to ensure adherence to the safety measures in place and to enforce distancing to the extent possible.
+- Mealtime will be monitored to ensure adherence to the safety measures in place .

 APS will resume normal bus capacities.
 Windows will remain cracked on all buses to allow for outside air circulation.
-Masks will be required on all buses by riders and drivers.
+Masks will be required at High community transmission levels.